openprocurement/openprocurement.github.io/_posts/en/2015-11-05-complaints.markdown

 **Procuring entity** -- state organization that conducts tender.

-**Request to eliminate violation, the Request** -- formal appeal to a Procuring entity to eliminate violations that presumably (according to the Complainant) had been made by the Procuring entity.
+**Violation elimination claim, the Claim** -- formal appeal to a Procuring entity to eliminate violations that presumably (according to the Complainant) had been made by the Procuring entity.

 ##5.
 Brief process overview

 ###5.1 Below threshold procurement

 Below threshold procurement complaints are transferred to the advisory body, created at the Transparency International, that has its own user cabinet.
-Simplified, complaint review process looks this way:
+Simplified, complaint review process looks the following way:

 ![Complaints for Below threshold procurement](/images/complaints/en_complaints_below_threshold.png)

-In addition to existing opportunity to ask questions about the procurement procedure, any user registered in the system (except Procuring entities) can contact a Procuring entity and make a Request to eliminate violation (Article 23 of the Law).
+In addition to existing opportunity to ask questions about the procurement procedure, any user registered in the system (except Procuring entities) can contact Procuring entity and make a Violation elimination claim (Article 23 of the Law).

-The Procuring entity has three days to review the Request and make a decision on it.
-During this period the Procuring entity must publish a response to the Request and (in the case of complaint satisfaction) amend the appropriate procurement requirements or awarding procedure results.
+The Procuring entity has three days to review the Claim and make a decision on it.
+During this period the Procuring entity must publish a response to the Claim and (in the case of complaint satisfaction) amend the appropriate procurement conditions or awarding procedure results.

 Complainant must assess the complaint resolution.
-If he is satisfied with the decision, the incident is exhausted and the process ends.
-If he is not satisfied, or if the Procuring entity did not review the Request, it automatically becomes a Complaint for the Complaint Review body to investigate.
+If he/she is satisfied with the decision, the incident is exhausted and the process ends.
+If he/she is not satisfied, or if the Procuring entity did not review the Claim, it automatically becomes a Complaint for the Complaint Review body to investigate.

 The Complaint Review body reviews the Complaint and publishes a decision on it.
 This decision is conveyed to the Procuring entity and Participants, and is automatically published on the eMalls’ websites and official web portal of the Authorized body.
 The decision of the Complaint Review body has recommendatory character and does not lead to procedure blocking.